neondatabase/website/content/docs/guides/prisma.md

 - [Connection timeouts](#connection-timeouts)
 - [Connect pool timeouts](#connection-pool-timeouts)
 - [JSON protocol for large Prisma schemas](#json-protocol-for-large-prisma-schemas)

-For information about using Prisma Migrate with Neon, see [Use Prisma Migrate with Neon](/docs/guides/prisma-migrate).

 ## Connect to Neon from Prisma